 California King | 203 x 203 x 25 | - |

-Feel And Firmness
+Gauging Comfort: Feel And Firmness

 As mentioned above, Winkl is a medium feel.
 This is softer than the Ecosa, and is more universally appealing.
 There are a few things to consider here though, as it’s not as simple as that so here are some scenarios where one mattress might suit you better than the other:

 - You share a bed with someone who likes a different firmness than you.
-Winkl is probably going to be a better compromise
+Winkl is probably going to be a better compromise.

-- You like to sleep on your side: Winkl will give you more pressure relief through your shoulder
+- You like to sleep on your side: Winkl will give you more pressure relief through your shoulder.

-- You like to sleep on your stomach: a firmer mattress will be better for your spine because it will have more support through your hips
+- You like to sleep on your stomach: a firmer mattress will be better for your spine because it will have more support through your hips.

 - You weigh more than 150kg: you need a firm mattress to give you adequate support.
-Interestingly, if you buy a softer mattress, it can end up feeling too hard because you sink through the comfort layers and feel the support core of the mattress – this isn’t what you want, you want to feel well supported
+Interestingly, if you buy a softer mattress, it can end up feeling too hard because you sink through the comfort layers and feel the support core of the mattress – this isn’t what you want, you want to feel well supported.

 The good news is that I think both work well for people who mainly sleep on their back, it will come down to personal firmness preference and other factors (like if you want to buy NZ owned or the sleep trial length, or warranty length).
 Remember, whichever one you choose, you’ve got more than 3 months to try it out at home.